 Teams have established four micro-enterprises with low income women, including sewing, baking, and school supplies.
 The Manos Scholarship Program has a total of 70 students, including 50 in grades 7-12, and 20 students in college.
 In addition, they have 11 college graduates.
 Teams have fitted nearly 5,000 pairs of glasses in the last 15 years and improved the living conditions of families through the Casitas Project that repairs or constructs homes for families.
 Contact Patricia Perea for more information.

 The Owen Project is part of St. Andrew’s Episcopal Church's (Seguin) long-standing Honduras mission engagement.
-Laptop computers designed by MIT for rural Third World environments are taken to isolated mountain schools around Siguatepeque, Honduras, and other Latin American countries.
-The teams arrive in the country late in June or early in July and visit schools to train teachers and students in the use of the laptops that utilize curriculum developed by the Honduras Department of Education.
-Once students become adept at using the XO’s, they are encouraged to take them home to share educational opportunities with their families.
+Laptop computers designed by MIT for rural Third World environments have been taken to isolated mountain schools around Siguatepeque, Honduras, and other Latin American countries for years.
 Contact Sally and Mark Keddal for more information.

 Texas Water Mission provides clean water solutions, offering clean drinking water to more than 50,000 Hondurans since 2003.
 The ministry also teaches water hygiene and conducts Bible classes with activities for children.
 Contact Linda Stone, or visit www.texaswatermission.org to learn more.